DayZ

 I. Basics & Zombies

-* In this chapter, I go over what to do when you spawn in, understanding basic combat, and where to look for loot like clothing, food, water, and medical supplies.
+* In this chapter, I go over what to do when you spawn in, understanding zombie combat and how to stealth kill them, where exactly to look for loot like clothing, food, water, tools, and medical supplies, as well as what to pick up and what to toss.

 * Spawn Checklist - Make sure to read the prologue if you're looking to play for the first time.
 Spawning in, you’ll always face north.
-On Chernarus by putting the ocean to your right you’re heading east.
+On Chernarus, there are 2 sides of the coast you can spawn on, so you'll only be able to tell which coast you're on depending on town signs.
+On the southern coast, by putting the ocean to your right you’re heading east.
 By your left, west.
-If you feel extremely lost, it can help to know the cloud skybox travels east to west.
-Pulling up your map on iZurvive will be the best way to learn.
+On the eastern coast, putting the ocean to your right means you're heading north, and to your left means south.
+Pulling up the map on iZurvive will be the best way to learn.
 Search for town signs to find out where you are, they're located on the main road on either side of the town.
 Go into towns and into houses to find food, water (you can find soda - water found in containers has a chance to make you sick, so water pumps are the only reliable source of replenishable water), clothing, tools, and guns.
 Police stations have guns, ammo, mags, and armor such as press vests.
 Hospitals, medical tents and random civilian buildings have multivitamin pills.

 * Basic Zombie Combat - While you're trying to search your first town, zombies will be everywhere in and around the town.
 Being in their general view will aggro them, and they can also hear you (unless crounched) in about a 20m range, making them scream and run towards you.
 The absolute first thing to know is blocking while facing a zombie's attack will 100% prevent any health damage.
 Player's light attacks can also be blocked, but heavy attacks from a player cannot be blocked.
 Both zombie and light player attacks will only be blocked if you're facing where the attack is directed!
 To block, you have to have your hands raised and walk backwards with S. To raise your hands, hold right click.

 Zombies always attack in patterns of two, with a second of gracetime between them.
-First, they swipe at you once they're in front of you, and then they do a bash animation.
-These two attacks do the same damage, but since these two animations will always play, it gives you the upper hand if you block for both of them, then attack them by left clicking with your hands still raised (right click for hands raised + left click to attack).
+These two attacks do the same damage and it gives you the upper hand if you block for both of them, then attack them by left clicking with your hands still raised (right click for hands raised + left click to attack).
 This is called a light attack, and it gives the zombie time to get in another hit because it doesn't make them stumble back.
 Holding shift during right + left clicking will turn this attack into a heavy attack, the heavy attack stumbles the zombie backwards and you can easily stunlock them by heavy attacking, walking forward to fill the gap they've stumbled back on, and heavy attacking again, moving forward again, and so on.
 Using this stunlock technique combined with blocking every time the zombie attacks you means you'll be a zombie killing master.

 An extra note - DayZ has limb hitboxes meaning if you have a sharp or blunt object, aiming upwards for the zombie's head or neck has a chance to crit them.
 Aiming high while attacking a zombie is the way to go, and this works against other players as well.